 Are you still processing invoices manually?

 If you said yes, you are not alone.
 A survey a couple of years ago reported that 84% of small businesses relied on manual processes.
 As you probably know, manually processing invoices is very tedious and labor-intensive.
-Accounts payable automation software can help your AP department be more efficient.
+Accounts payable automation software can help your AP It costs $10 to process an invoice with little or no AP automation according to a recent study2.
+But, it costs $2.07 per invoice with AP automation.

 The fact that manual invoice processing is expensive, is probably were not news to you.
 But maybe going the next step has been a stumbling point for you.
 That is the reason I am writing this article.
 I will give you the information you need to determine what you need and pick a system to meet your needs.